The Strait of Hormuz Disruption: What the Current Gulf Operating Environment Means for UAE Businesses

 For a UAE company, the key question is not whether it imports oil.
 The key question is whether it imports volatility through shipping, insurance, supplier lead times, financing terms, or customer behaviour.

-Short-term business impact: 0–12 months
+Current operating impact: 0–12 months

 Fuel and logistics inflation